syncfusion-content/winui-docs/winui/Cartesian-Charts/Bubble.md

 ## Show zero size bubbles

 The zero size bubble segments can be enabled or disabled by using the [`ShowZeroBubbles`]() property.
-The defaule of this property is `True`.
+The default value of this property is `True`.

 {% tabs %}